Vacation Bible School

 Upper Room Magazines

-The May-June 2020 issue of the Upper Room devotional magazine is available.
+The July-August 2020 issue of the Upper Room devotional magazine is available.
 If you would like a copy, call the church office and we will mail it to you.
 As always, we have both regular and large print versions.
 Let us know which version you prefer.

 Runs in 5K Fund Raiser